 Q. What is the objective/purpose of the study teams?

 A. The study teams give students the opportunity to develop team skills which are critical in today’s business world.
 Team skills include things such as oral and written communication, managing diversity and conflict, making meetings work, and leadership.
-In addition, students can work together to minimize weaknesses and maximize strengths.
+Students can work together to minimize weaknesses and maximize strengths.
+Additionally, each first year team is assigned a Corporate Champion who will help you become involved within a community business and gain real-world perspective.

 Q. How many hours per week will I need to study?